 The packaging company Sonoco, Hartsville, South Carolina, has signed a definitive agreement to acquire Peninsula Packaging Co., Exeter, California, for about $230 million in cash.
 The deal will close to double Sonoco’s thermoforming operations.

 Peninsula, which is owned by a fund managed by Odyssey Investment Partners, LLC, manufactures thermoformed packaging for fresh fruit and vegetables sold in supermarkets.
 The company operates five manufacturing plants – four in the United Sates and one in Mexico.

 The transaction is expected to close by the second quarter of 2017.

-Peninsula Packaging says that it is the largest consumer of recycled drink bottles used for packing in the United States.
-The company notes that in 2012, Peninsula used more than 3 billion recycled 20-ounce water bottles to produce its various food packaging products.
+Peninsula Packaging says it is the largest consumer of recycled drink bottles used for packing in the United States.
+The company says it used more than 3 billion recycled 20-ounce water bottles in 2012 to produce its various food packaging products.